bootstrap-vue/bootstrap-vue/src/components/navbar/README.md

 #### Custom navbar toggle

 `<b-navbar-toggle>` renders the default Bootstrap v4 _hamburger_ (which is a background SVG image).
-You can supply your own content (such as an icon) via the optinally scoped `default` slot.
+You can supply your own content (such as an icon) via the optionally scoped `default` slot.
 The default slot scope contains the property `expanded`, which will be `true` when the collapse is expanded, or `false` when the collapse is collapsed.
-You can use this to swap the toggle content based on the collaspe state:
+You can use this to swap the toggle content based on the collapse state:

 ```html
 <template>